swiftlang/swift-evolution/proposals/0393-parameter-packs.md

 ### Value parameter packs

-A _value parameter pack_ represents zero or more function arguments, and it is declared with a function parameter that has a pack expansion type.
+A _value parameter pack_ represents zero or more function or macro parameters, and it is declared with a function parameter that has a pack expansion type.
 In the following declaration, the function parameter `value` is a value parameter pack that receives a _value pack_ consisting of zero or more argument values from the call site:

 ```swift
 func tuplify<each T>(_ value: repeat each T) -> (repeat each T)